GOP Senator and Trump critic Mitt Romney won’t seek re-election

 Sen Mitt Romney, the former Republican presidential nominee for president who has become the most vocal critic of former president Donald Trump in his party, announced on Wednesday he would not seek a second term in the Senate.

-The former Utah governor, who first won election in 2018, made the announcement in a video, citing his accomplishments, but also saying that at 76, he did not think he would be capable of doing the job in another term.
+The former Utah governor, who first won election in 2018, made the announcement in a video, citing his accomplishments, but also saying that at age 76, he did not think he would be capable of doing the job in another term.

 “I spent my last 25 years in public service of one kind or another,” he said.
-“At the end of another term, I'd be in my mid 80s.
+“At the end of another term, I'd be in my mid-80s.
 Frankly, it's time for a new generation of leaders.
 They're the ones that need to make the decisions that will shape the world they will be living in.”

 Mr Romney’s words come as senators from both parties face questions about their advanced age.
 Sen Dianne Feinstein (D-CA), the oldest serving member of the body at 89, has faced frequent questions about her declining memory.
 Similarly, Senate Minority Leader Mitch McConnell, 81, faced two episodes where he froze when speaking to reporters both in Washington and Kentucky.